American Record Corporation: Columbia Recording Corporation

-In February 1939, "American Record Co., now the child of the Columbia Broadcasting System, will shortly' move its recording division from its present location on upper-Broadway, New York, to a site conveniently near the Madison avenue home of its new parent".
 Studios were established at 799 7th Avenue, New York City, along with corporate offices at 1473 Barnum Avenue, Bridgeport, CT.
 Also in February, John Hammond was hired by Wallerstein as Associate Director Popular Recording.
 Another executive from ARC, Art Satherley, was not expected to transition over as easily.
-"It is understood that CBS and the Levys are not interested in retaining American Record's hillbilly department, and that Art Satherly, who has been running this section for many years, will take it out of the company with him".
 Fortunately, to the delight of many, this did not happen, and Art went on to many more successful years.
 Hammond hired Benny Goodman away from Victor to record for the Columbia label.
 Then came an announcement August 30, 1939, "Columbia drops its Brunswick label at 75c in favor of a 50c platter tagged Columbia, with the issuing of the first of the platters cut by Benny Goodman Sept 3".
 Brunswick was gradually phased out, the final issue being Brunswick 8520, in April 1940.
-On December 27, "Columbia Records expects to shift quite a list of artists from its current $.35 Vocalion label to the recently created $.50 Columbia...reason for the shift is that the Columbia label is selling so much faster than the Vocalion."